Distance

 Hamming Distance

-Compatible with: FloatGene, IntGene<I>, BitGene, CharGene, PermuationGene<A>
+Compatible with: FloatGene<F>, IntGene<I>, BitGene, CharGene, PermuationGene<A>

 - Binary or discrete genetic representations